Rami Saari

 Rami Saari (רמי סערי; born 17 September 1963, Petah Tikva, Israel) is an Israeli poet, translator, linguist and literary critic.

 Biography

 Saari studied Semitic and Uralic languages at the Universities of Helsinki, Budapest and Jerusalem.
 He did his PhD in linguistics at the Hebrew University of Jerusalem.
 His doctoral thesis, "Maltese Prepositions", was published in 2003 by Carmel Publishing House.

 Career

-The author has published twelve volumes of his own poetry and translated several dozen books of prose and poetry, from Albanian, Catalan, Estonian, Finnish, Greek, Hungarian, Portuguese, Spanish and Turkish.
+The author has published fourteen volumes of his own poetry and translated more than one hundred books of prose and poetry, from Albanian, Catalan, Estonian, Finnish, Greek, Hungarian, Portuguese, Spanish and Turkish.
 In 2002-2006, Saari was the national editor of the Israeli pages of the Poetry International website.
 Saari has won several Israeli literature awards.

 Personal life

 Since 2003 he lives and works in several different locales.
 He also holds Argentine and Finnish citizenships.